samipourquoi/endbot/README.md

 - `backup-role` ID of the role allowed to use the [`backup`](https://github.com/samipourquoi/endbot/blob/master/COMMANDS.md#backup) command.
 - `backup-format` Format in which the archived backup will be in.
 Defaulted and recommended to use `tar.gz`.
-- `servers` Array of the configuration of all servers
+- `servers` Array of the configuration of all servers.
+You can add as many as you want.
     - `name` Name with which the bot will use when refering to that server.
     - `host` IP of the server, without any ports.
     - `rcon-port` Port of the Rcon of the server.
     - `rcon-password` Password of the Rcon.
     - `bridge-channel` ID of the channel that will be used as a bridge.
     - `log-path` Absolute path to the `latest.log` file of the server.
-It's usually fount in `logs`.
+It's usually found in `logs`.

 # Run